Eric Randall

 Eric Randall (born c.
 1974) was a quarterback for Southern University who led the team to a Black College National Championship in 1995.
 In his four seasons with Southern (1992 to 1995), the team won the Southwestern Athletic Conference championship twice.
-Randall attended Glen Oaks High School in Baton Rouge, Louisiana.
-He is the current athletic director and head football coach at Baker High School.
+Randall attended Glen Oaks High School in Baton Rouge, Louisiana where he is the current principal.
 He is the brother of former LSU quarterback Marcus Randall, who signed as a linebacker with the Green Bay Packers.
 Randall is married to the former Angela Washington and has four children.
 In May 2010, he was inducted into Southern's Sports Hall of Fame.